Chang-Hong Tsao (He/Him)

 WildHub Community Manager, WildTeam UK

 My background is mainly in species conservation, education and capacity development.
 I researched mother-young interactions in gorillas and chimpanzees, in captivity and the wild.
 After that, I worked for three years in Indonesia, where I developed and implemented youth ambassador and community engagement programmes on local and regional scales.
-I obtained a PhD on capacity development for conservation and work as Community Manager at WildHub and as Head of Community at Zapnito.
+I work as Community Manager at WildHub since 2020, and I am on the Advisory Board of the Durrell Institute of Conservation and Ecology (DICE) at the University of Kent where I obtained my PhD on capacity development for conservation in 2022.

 Leah Winstead